From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

 Statistical tests are conducted to verify whether the response variable in the incoming data batch is predicted correctly.
 For each new data batch, predicted values are obtained and tested against the actual values.
 If concept drift is detected in this data batch, similar incoming data is added to the train data, and the model is retrained.

-For each experiment, Tables~\ref{tab:exp_SEA}-\ref{tab:exp_Friedman} are provided showing the concept drift detection method used, the number of batches, the size of the test set of the same size as the batch, the size of the train set, the number of detected drifts for the respective batch, and the model performance on the train-test sets.
-The bigger the batch size may lead to missed detections of drifts while the smaller can result in false detections.
-Therefore, determining the optimal batch size (or number of batches) is crucial.
+For each experiment, Tables~\ref{tab:exp_SEA}-\ref{tab:exp_Friedman} show the concept drift detection method used, the number of batches, the size of the test set (equal to the batch size), the size of the training set, the number of detected drifts for each batch, and the model's performance on the training and testing sets.
+A larger batch size may lead to missed detections of drifts, while a smaller size can result in false detections.
+Therefore, determining the optimal batch size (or number of batches) is essential.

-Additional information about the experiments such as the number of observations in the batches (Table~\ref{tab:batch_number}), the most important variables in the batches (Table~\ref{tab:vip_batch}), and the accuracy of the models in the batches (Table~\ref{tab:acc_batch}) are given in the Appendix.
+Additional information about the experiments, such as the number of observations in the batches (Table~\ref{tab:batch_number}), the most important variables in the batches (Table~\ref{tab:vip_batch}), and the accuracy of the models in the batches (Table~\ref{tab:acc_batch}) are given in the Appendix.